Sanjana1304/Sanjana1304/README.md

 ## I'm a Student

 - 🔭 I’m currently pursuing my BTech in the field of Computer Science and Engineering from Presidency University, Bangalore.
-- 👩🏽‍💻 I'm a self-taught programmer who is always looking for challenges.
+- 👩🏽‍💻 I'm a self-taught web developer who is always looking for challenges.
-- 🕸 I’m currently learning Javascript.
-- 🕸 I’m currently learning Data Structures and Algorithms.
+- 🕸 I’m currently learning React.JS and NODE.JS

 ### Connect with me: